 Moores Cancer Center, the only such nationally recognized facility in San Diego and Imperial Counties.

 The Emergency Department at UCSD JMC La Jolla has 32 beds including 4 critical care beds.
 The ED currently cares for approximately 30,000 patient visits per year with high acuity due to its location at the JMC quaternary care center, NIH Cancer center and Cardiovascular center.
 The department is staffed by single, double, and triple attending faculty coverage along with a senior EM resident during the day and evening hours.
-Coming in 2018, the ED will be expanded with the Gary and Mary West Senior ED, an advanced Geriatric acute care unit – the first such unit in California.
+In 2018, the ED expanded with the Gary and Mary West Senior ED, an advanced Geriatric acute care unit – the first such unit in California.